-The planning process started in 2005 with a questionnaire sent to agencies and NGOs to obtain an overview on activities, licences and interests in the EEZ.
+The planning process for the first Maritime Spatial Plans for the German EEZ in the North and Baltic Sea started in 2005 with a questionnaire sent out to agencies and NGOs to obtain an overview on activities, licences and interests in the EEZ.
 A "scoping meeting" took place in 2005 with agencies and NGOs to discuss the scope of the necessary Strategic Environmental Impact Assessment.
-The Federal Ministry of Transport, Building and Housing BMVBW, (later BMVBS, since December 2013: BMVI1) and BSH drafted maritime spatial plans which in conjunction with the SEA report have been given into public participation in 2008; transboundary consultation was conducted and public hearings were held.
-In December 2009 the Maritime Spatial Plan for the German EEZ in the Baltic Sea was enacted by the Ministry of Transport.
+The Federal Ministry of Transport, Building and Housing BMVBW, (later BMVBS, since December 2013: BMVI1) and BSH drafted maritime spatial plans which in conjunction with the SEA report was given into public participation in 2008; transboundary consultation was conducted and public hearings were held.
+In December 2009 the final version of the Maritime Spatial Plan for the German EEZ in the Baltic Sea was enacted by the Ministry of Transport.
 The MSP for the North Sea EEZ was set into force in September 2009.